10 Sep Barcelona’s Foreign Population (by neighbourhoods)

 A typical example is a fact that there are institutions aimed at preserving Chinese culture.
 For example, the Confucius Institute and Casa Asia.
 In about 12 neighborhoods of Barcelona, the Chinese are leading others.
 The people from China who moved to Barcelona in 2018, were about 689.

 The city of Barcelona isn’t short of Hondurans in any way.
-Among Barcelona’s Foreign Population, this country gives to the city the biggest number of residents from any other country from Latin America, with about 11,744 people currently living in Barcelona.
+Among Barcelona’s Foreign Population, this country gives to the city the biggest number of residents from any other country from Latin America.
+About 11,744 people currently living in Barcelona.
 There are lots of Hondurans from locations such as San Pedro Sula, El Progreso, Tegucigalpa, and others.

 The number of Moroccans in Spain is 16.4% of the entire population.
 Out of this number, around 12,872 are currently living in Barcelona.
 The number seems to be increasing on a yearly basis.

-The number of Peruvians in Barcelona is about 9.08% of foreigners, a number that will surely increase over the coming years.
+The number of Peruvians in Barcelona is about 9.08% of foreigners and this number will surely increase over the coming years.

 The French are also part of the foreigners that are in Barcelona.
 Their presence can be traced to the fact that they once ruled Catalonia.
 They are about 8.17% of the foreigners’ population.